pydykit/pydykit/docs/examples/pendulum_3d.md

 The `integrator`-section in the above configuration file defines the integration scheme to be used.
-Here, the implicit midpoint rule will be applied to the system which is formulated as a MBS.
+Here, the implicit midpoint rule will be applied to the system which is formulated as a [MBS][mbs].

 Similar to the registration pattern of the `system`, the variable `class_name` within section `integrator` tells `pydykit`